Reasons Why Children Do Not Listen

 Power struggles can also be set up from an early age by the parenting methods used.
 As an example, has your child ever wanted a toy at the store, and once you said no, he or she began to make a scene?
 The child is testing your limit and your consistency.
 If you are the type of parent that gives into the child's demands, then do not expect the power struggles to end anytime soon.

 Limiting Power Struggles

 When your child exhibits a lack of listening skills, could it be because they are busy doing something else?
 This could be watching television, talking on the telephone, or playing video games.
 How well do you listen to others when you are absorbed in a project or other activities?
 Your child may not be ignoring you on purpose, they might just be distracted.

-It is best to gently try to get the child or teen's attention before speaking.
-Let's say the child is watching television, come up the child and mention their name.
-If they don't answer or appears more interested in the television, consider tapping them on the should and let the child know that you have something to ask or say.
+It is best to gently try to get the child's or teen's attention before speaking.
+Let's say the child is watching television, come up to the child, and mention their name.
+If they do not answer or appear more interested in the television, consider tapping them on the shoulder and let the child know that you have something to ask or say.
 Once you have the child's attention you have let the child know what it is you are going to say.

 Some teens may not hear you do to listening to music via headphones.
 Again, make sure they know you are trying to talk with them.
 Have them remove the headphones before talking with them.
 You can then simply, and politely tell them your request.
 For instance, let's say you notice that the trash hasn't been taken out.
 Once you have their attention, simply say that they may go back to listening to music when their chores are done or that they may listen to music as they uphold their responsibility.